 Where to Begin?

 What defines me?
 For as long as I can remember, I have been learning.
 I don’t just want knowledge; I crave it.
 I have spent almost my entire life in one type of school or another.
-Last year, I completed my degrees in mathematics and education at Lakehead University.
+Two years ago, I completed my degrees in mathematics and education at Lakehead University.
 (You can read my honours thesis online.)
-Now I'm realizing my dream of being a high school teacher—albeit somewhere I hadn’t quite expected: England!
+Since then I’ve taught math and English at the high school level in England.

-I might be based in Britain now, but my hometown is Thunder Bay, Ontario.
+Now I’ve moved back to my hometown of Thunder Bay, Ontario.
 Online, you’re very likely to find me on Twitter and Goodreads.
 I also provide support for the message board services InvisionFree and ZetaBoards.
 One of the first communities I joined back in 2004 was the Star Trek™ Simulation Forum, where I still roleplay.